cored/spyro/README.txt

 == DESCRIPTION:

-This project will host all my experiment regarding unit testing with different libraries The list of problem to do using TDD/BDD are from http://sites.google.com/site/tddproblems/all-problems-1
+Learning rspec doing BDD the list of problems to use will be http://sites.google.com/tddproblems

 == LICENSE: